When Does Preconditioning Help or Hurt Generalization?: Asymptotic Risk of Ridgeless Interpolants

-Formula \eqref{eq:variance} is a direct extension of \cite[Thorem 4]{hastie2019surprises}, which can be obtained from \cite[Thorem 2.1]{dobriban2018high} or the general result of \cite[Thorem 1.2]{ledoit2011eigenvectors}.
-Theorem~\ref{theo:variance} implies that preconditioning with the inverse population Fisher results in the optimal stationary variance, which is supported by Figure~\ref{fig:ridgeless-1}(a).
-In other words, when the labels contain large amount of noise, i.e.~the generalization error is dominated by the variance term, we expect NGD to generalize better upon convergence.
-We emphasize that this advantage is only present when the population Fisher is used, but not the sample-based counterpart.
+Formula \eqref{eq:variance} is a direct extension of \cite[Thorem 4]{hastie2019surprises}, which can be obtained from \cite[Thorem 2.1]{dobriban2018high} or \cite[Thorem 1.2]{ledoit2011eigenvectors}.
+Theorem~\ref{theo:variance} implies that preconditioning with the inverse population Fisher $\boldF$ results in the optimal stationary variance, which is supported by Figure~\ref{fig:ridgeless-1}(a).
+In other words, when the labels are noisy so that the risk is dominated by the variance, we expect NGD to generalize better upon convergence.
+We emphasize that this advantage is only present when the population Fisher is used, but not its sample-based counterpart (which converges to $\hbt_\bI$).
+In Appendix \ref{subsec:approximate_fisher_appendix} we discuss the substitution error in replacing the population Fisher $\boldF$ with a sample-based estimate using unlabeled data. \paragraph{Misspecification $\approx$ Label Noise.} Under model misspecification, there does not exist a linear student that perfectly recovers the teacher model $f^*$, which we may decompose as: $f^*(\bx) = \bx^\top\btheta^* + f^*_c(\bx)$.
+In the simple case where $f_c^*$ is an independent linear function on unobserved features (considered in \cite[Section 5]{hastie2019surprises}): $y_i = \bx_i^\top\btheta^* \!+\! \bx_{c,i}^\top\btheta^c \!+\! \varepsilon_i$, where $\bx_{c,i}\in \R^{d_c}$ is features independent to $\bx_i$, we can show that the additional error in the \textit{bias} term due to misspecification is analogous to the \textit{variance} term above:

+\parbox{0.68\linewidth}{ \begin{coro} Under (A1)(A2), for the above unobserved features model with $\E[\bx^c\bx^{c\top}]=\bSigma_\bX^c$ and $\E[\btheta^c\btheta^{c\top}] = d_c^{-1}\bSigma_{\btheta}^c$, the additional error (in the bias term) due to misspecification can be written as $B_c(\hbt_\bP) = d_c^{-1} \Tr{\bSigma_{\bX}^c\bSigma_{\btheta}^c}(V(\hbt_\bP) + 1)$, where $V(\hbt_\bP)$ is the variance term in \eqref{eq:variance}. \end{coro} In this case, misspecification can be interpreted as additional label noise, for which NGD is optimal by Theorem~\ref{theo:variance}.
+While Corollary~\ref{coro:misspecify} describes one specific example of misspecification, we expect such characterization to hold under broader settings.
+In particular, \cite[Remark 5]{mei2019generalization} indicates that for many nonlinear $f^*_c$, the misspecified bias is same as variance due to label noise.
+This result is only shown for isotropic data, but we empirically observe similar phenomenon under general covariance in Figure~\ref{fig:misspecification_nonlinear}, in which $f^*_c$ is a quadratic function.
+Observe that NGD leads to lower bias compared to GD as we further misspecify the teacher model.